fernandeslouro/pomace/README.md

  - I need to control the speed of an AC single-phase motor
  - 50 Hz, 220 V, 0.09 kW, 2800 RPM

-Next Steps:
- - Program the entire logic of the boiler control
- - Add a screen and buttons (by this time the boiler can be controlled by the arduino)

 Resources:
  - How to connect a thermostat to Arduino https://electronics.stackexchange.com/questions/60857/thermostat-connections-with-arduino